European stocks recover after ECB disappointment

 The pan-regional STOXX 600 index rose 0.6% by 0717 GMT, on track for its best weekly performance in two months.
 France’s CAC 40 outperformed its euro-peers with a 0.9%, helped by French pharma giant Sanofi.

-Investors have largely favored defensive sectors such as utilities and healthcare in a week that has seen stock markets globally gain despite uncertainties over trade and monetary policy.
+Investors have largely favoured defensive sectors such as utilities and healthcare in a week that has seen stock markets globally gain despite uncertainties over trade and monetary policy.

 Signals from the U.S. Federal Reserve that interest rate cuts are on the cards have been at the heart of those moves, and monthly U.S. non-farm payrolls on Friday are likely to set the tone for the next week.